did-app/did-elixir/README.md

 #### Check user is authenticated

-Accessing the authenticated user in controllers can be used by fetching the `persona_id` that identifies the user.
+Controllers can fetch the `persona_id` that identifies the user. `nil` is returned if unauthenticated.

 ```elixir
 case Kno.Plug.persona_id(conn) do